 The NAACP’s principal objective is to ensure the political, educational, social and economic equality of minority citizens of the United States and eliminate race prejudice.
 The NAACP seeks to remove all barriers of racial discrimination through democratic processes.
 This mission is accomplished by seeking the enactment and enforcement of federal, state and local laws securing civil rights, and by informing the public of the adverse effects of racial discrimination.
 From school desegregation, fair housing, employment and voter registration, top health and equal economic opportunity, the NAACP is working successfully with allies of all races, plays a significant role in establishing legal precedents in order to improve the quality of life of America’s downtrodden.

 Please be advised that filing a discrimination complaint with the NAACP does not mean that the NAACP San Diego Branch will be representing you in any legal matter.
-If you believe you have a discrimination claim, your must file a claim with the appropriate State or Federal agency in a timely manner.
-Failure to do so may prevent you from pursing a claim in a court of law.
+If you believe you have a discrimination claim, you must file a claim with the appropriate State or Federal agency in a timely manner.
+Failure to do so may prevent you from pursuing a claim in a court of law.

 You should mail the form marked “Confidential” to NAACP San Diego Branch PO Box 152086 San Diego, CA 92195-2086 or email to [email protected].